Web-n-Composite/crypto-hacks-list/README.md

-<p>You might be surprised to see this name again and be associated with one of the biggest hacks of all time.&nbsp;The investigation is still ongoing and the situation is far from clear, but it looks like when it&nbsp;Mt.Goxwas originally hacked in 2011, the attackers also stole some private keys.&nbsp;Hackers gained access to a large amount of bitcoins and began to empty wallets.</p>
+You might be surprised to see this name again and be associated with one of the biggest hacks of all time.
+The investigation is still ongoing and the situation is far from clear, but it looks like when Mt.Gox was originally hacked in 2011, the attackers also stole some private keys.
+Hackers gained access to a large amount of bitcoins and began to empty wallets.

-<p>Allegedly due to an error in the systems, the&nbsp;Mt.Gox&nbsp;<a href="https://medium.com/@jimmysong/mt-gox-hack-technical-explanation-37ea5549f715"><u>exchange interpreted these withdrawals as deposits</u></a>&nbsp;&nbsp;for almost two years.&nbsp;It was a huge mistake that cost users&nbsp;<em>$45 million</em>&nbsp;and ended the cryptocurrency exchange.&nbsp;Mt.Goxfiled for bankruptcy within a month, causing the price of bitcoin to drop by&nbsp;36%.&nbsp;<a href="https://cointelegraph.com/news/aug-21-digest-mark-karpeles-re-arrested-in-japan-world-wide-web-consortium-to-launch-web-payments-working-group"><u>The former CEO of Mt.Gox was arrested in 2015</u></a>&nbsp;&nbsp;after he was found to be in possession of $&nbsp;<em>2 million</em>&nbsp;worth of bitcoins , which were allegedly stolen in a hack.</p>
+Allegedly due to an error in the systems, [the Mt.Gox](https://medium.com/@jimmysong/mt-gox-hack-technical-explanation-37ea5549f715) exchange interpreted these withdrawals as deposits for almost two years.
+It was a huge mistake that cost users $45 million and ended the cryptocurrency exchange.
+Mt.Gox filed for bankruptcy within a month, causing the price of bitcoin to drop by 36%.
+[The former CEO of Mt.Gox](https://cointelegraph.com/news/aug-21-digest-mark-karpeles-re-arrested-in-japan-world-wide-web-consortium-to-launch-web-payments-working-group) was arrested in 2015 after he was found to be in possession of $2 million worth of bitcoins, which were allegedly stolen in a hack.

-<p>In 2017 a Russian citizen named&nbsp;&nbsp;<a href="https://cointelegraph.com/news/absolutely-bizarre-aspects-of-22-bln-btc-e-mt-gox-hacking-incident"><u>Alexander Vinnik was arrested by US authorities for a key role in laundering bitcoins</u></a>&nbsp;&nbsp;that had been stolen in a hack.&nbsp;The story isn’t over yet, but there doesn’t seem to be a clear solution in sight either.&nbsp;</p>
+[In 2017 a Russian citizen named](https://cointelegraph.com/news/absolutely-bizarre-aspects-of-22-bln-btc-e-mt-gox-hacking-incident) Alexander Vinnik was arrested by US authorities for a key role in laundering bitcoins that had been stolen in a hack.
+The story isn’t over yet, but there doesn’t seem to be a clear solution in sight either.